-\textbf{RGB-D SOD performance comparison:} Similarly, we compare performance of our RGB-D saliency detection models with the SOTA RGB-D SOD models in Table~\ref{tab:benchmark_rgbd_sod}.
-Note that the deterministic performance is obtained in the same way as our RGB saliency detection models, and our preliminary version (GTSOD \cite{jing2021_nips}) is what we called \enquote{EABP} in this paper.
-We also show performance of the two extra EBM prior based models, namely \enquote{EGAN} and \enquote{EVAE}.
-Table~\ref{tab:benchmark_rgbd_sod} shows clearly advantage of our \enquote{early-fusion models} compared with the existing techniques on five of the six benchmark testing datasets.
-However, we notice inferior performance of our generative models on LFSD dataset \cite{li2014saliency} compared with the SOTA cross-level fusion models, namely DSA2F \cite{Sun_2021_CVPR_DSA2F} and VST \cite{Liu_2021_ICCV_VST}.
-LFSD \cite{li2014saliency} is a small RGB-D saliency detection dataset with 100 pairs of RGB-D images.
-To understand the limitation of our models on this dataset, we visualize the samples where VST \cite{Liu_2021_ICCV_VST} outperform ours (EGAN in this case) in Fig.~\ref{fig:vst_outperform_egan}.
+We compare the performance of our RGB-D saliency detection models, including EABP, EVAE, and EGAN, with state-of-the-art (SOTA) RGB-D SOD models in Table~\ref{tab:benchmark_rgbd_sod}.
+Our \enquote{early-fusion network architecture} show a clear advantage compared to existing techniques on five out of six benchmark testing datasets.
+However, we observe that our generative models perform worse on the LFSD dataset \cite{li2014saliency} than the state-of-the-art RGB-D saliency prediction models that use a cross-level-fusion network architecture, namely DSA2F \cite{Sun_2021_CVPR_DSA2F} and VST \cite{Liu_2021_ICCV_VST}.
+LFSD \cite{li2014saliency} is a small RGB-D saliency detection dataset consisting of 100 RGB-D images.
+To better understand the limitations of our models on this dataset, we visualize some examples where the VST \cite{Liu_2021_ICCV_VST} outperforms our model (EGAN in this case) in Figure~\ref{fig:vst_outperform_egan}.

-We observe appearance information from the RGB image in the first row contributes more to saliency detection, and equal contribution of appearance and geometric information for the second image pair.
-However, the geometric information dominates RGB-D saliency for the third image.
-Our failure cases in Fig.~\ref{fig:vst_outperform_egan} verify the necessity of effective cross-level feature fusion.
-To focus on the generative model part, our model performs early-fusion, which may work inferior compared with the SOTA cross-level fusion models \cite{Sun_2021_CVPR_DSA2F,Liu_2021_ICCV_VST}.
-We will introduce effective cross-level fusion strategy within our generative learning framework.
+In our analysis, we observe that the appearance information from the RGB image in the first row contributes more to saliency detection, whereas equal contribution of appearance and geometric information are observed for the second example.
+However, the geometric information dominates RGB-D saliency for the third example.
+Our failure cases in Figure~\ref{fig:vst_outperform_egan} further verify the necessity of effective cross-level feature fusion.
+Although our model performs early-fusion, it may work inferiorly compared to state-of-the-art cross-level fusion models \cite{Sun_2021_CVPR_DSA2F,Liu_2021_ICCV_VST}.
+To address this issue, we plan to introduce an effective cross-level fusion strategy within our generative saliency detection framework.